 My background is as an Asian ELL's parent and as an ECE professional, attached to an ECE Department in my university as a lecturer who trained early childhood education pre-service teachers prior to my study leave in New Zealand.
 Upon arrival in New Zealand, I was concerned about my children's ability to adapt in English medium schools due to limited English proficiency.
-I was even more worried about my four year-old son, who had not been in the CE centre before Asian Asian ELL has initially feed challenging experiences, such as difficulties of communication in an unfamiliar language and unfamiliar cultural knowledge and experience.
+I was even more worried about my four year-old son, who had not been any ECE centre before.
+As an Asian ELL, he initially faced challenging experiences, such as difficulties of communication in an unfamiliar language and unfamiliar cultural knowledge and experience.
 Rogoff (2003) described how children who are raised to be members of their culture could face many difficulties when trying to function in another cultural system.
 Teachers in my son's ECE were all seen to adopt appropriate speaking strategies when talking to him.
 They spoke very slowly when talking to him and resorted to body language to make themselves understood.
 My son's self-esteem was seen to improve as a result of his interactions with his teachers.
 This brief scenario of my son's experience at an ECE centre triggered my interest in better understanding early childhood teachers' beliefs and practices as they support English acquisition among Asian immigrant ELLs.